Topi: Names

-The word tope or topi is Swahili, and was first recorded in the 1880s by the German explorer Gustav Fischer to refer to the local topi population in the Lamu island region of Kenya; this population is now designated as Damaliscus lunatus topi.
+The word tope or topi is Swahili, and was first recorded in the 1880s by the German explorer Gustav Fischer to refer to the local topi population in the Lamu County region of Kenya; this population is now designated as Damaliscus lunatus topi.
 Contemporaneously, in English, sportsmen referred to the animal as a Senegal hartebeest, as it was considered the same species as what is now recognised as D. lunatus korrigum.

 Other names recorded in East Africa by various German explorers were mhili in Kisukuma and jimäla in Kinyamwezi.
 The Luganda name was simäla according to Neumann, or nemira according to Lugard.

 By the turn of the 19th century this antelope was called a topi by most in English.
-Writing in 1908, Richard Lydekker complains that it would have so much simpler if all these new forms of korrigan had simply been called East African korrigan, Bahr-el-Ghazal korrigan, etc., than constantly adopting different native names for different geographic forms of essentially the same antelope.
+Writing in 1908, Richard Lydekker complains that it would have so much simpler if all these new forms of korrigum had simply been called East African korrigum, Bahr-el-Ghazal korrigum, etc., than constantly adopting different native names for different geographic forms of essentially the same antelope.

 In 2003 Fenton Cotterill argued the correct name for jimela topi was nyamera in English, referencing that to the 1993 Kingdon field guide, which reports it as another Swahili name for topi antelopes.

 New names invented in 2011 for various populations of this subspecies were Serengeti topi, Ruaha topi and Uganda topi.